-With this in mind, I’m providing you with the chores you can do for your vegetable beds, flower beds, and grass now through December.
+With this in mind, I’m providing you with the basic chores you can do for your vegetable beds, flower beds, and grass now through December.
 You don’t need to do all of them (and not all of them will apply to you, obviously, if you don’t grow food or have a lawn, etc.), but know that each one you manage to check off the list will help your garden and keep it looking good.

-At the end of this article you will find a printable checklist you can download by signing up for my newsletter (subscribers can find it in the VIP library).
+At the end of this article you will find a printable checklist you can download for free by signing up for my newsletter (subscribers can find it in the VIP library).
 I suggest you print it out and highlight only the tasks you’d like to get done that apply to you and will give you the most bang for your buck.
 For me, that always means keeping up on weeds and mulching in both flower and vegetable beds, plus some basic deadheading and cleanup (but not too much – see more on this below.)

 Fall and Winter Garden & Yard Tasks

 The tasks surrounding your flower beds basically are deadheading and cleanup – but not too much.
 Why not too much?
 Two reasons:

 - Leaving flower heads and stalks on your plants can actually help them survive harsh winters.
 So if you live in areas that get regular freezing temps or snow (especially snow that comes and goes, resulting in freeze-thaw cycles), leave as much of the plant as you can stand to see.